Keio University

 Expansion of Space Utilization

 From the perspective of the space industry, high growth is expected globally in the future, and with a view to capturing such global growth potential, the Japanese government (Cabinet Office) compiled the "Space Industry Vision 2030" in 2017.
-Also, in a bilateral context, we have been actively taking up space industry cooperation with countries such as the UK.
+Also, in a bilateral context, space industry cooperation has been actively raised with countries such as the UK.

-Furthermore, at the "UNISPACE+50" meeting held at the UN Headquarters in Vienna last June to commemorate the 50th anniversary of the first UN Space Conference, JAXA President Hiroshi Yamakawa, who took office in April, gave a speech representing the Japanese delegation.
-In addition, Mitsunobu Okada, President of Astroscale, spoke at a symposium held concurrently, communicating the necessity of debris removal from the perspective of long-term sustainability of space and the fact that removal is not a pipe dream but is on the verge of the demonstration stage.
-In the future, as space utilization becomes more concrete, such as space traffic management and space resource development, discussions regarding the standards and principles necessary for space utilization will likely be required.
-Whether we will immediately enter international negotiations is uncertain given the history of space mentioned above, but it will be important not only to keep up with international discussions but also to foster and lead international momentum ourselves on various occasions.
+Furthermore, at the "UNISPACE+50" meeting held at the UN Headquarters in Vienna last June to commemorate the 50th anniversary of the first UN Conference on the Exploration and Peaceful Uses of Outer Space, JAXA President Hiroshi Yamakawa, who took office in April, gave a speech representing the Japanese delegation.
+In addition, Mitsunobu Okada, President of Astroscale, spoke at a symposium held concurrently, conveying the necessity of debris removal from the perspective of the long-term sustainability of space and the fact that removal is not a pipe dream but is on the verge of the demonstration stage.
+In the future, as space utilization becomes more concrete, such as space traffic management and space resource development, discussions on the standards and principles necessary for the use of space will be required.
+Whether we will immediately enter international negotiations is uncertain given the history of space mentioned above, but it will be important not only to keep up with international discussions but also to create and lead international momentum ourselves on various occasions.

 International Space Exploration

 I would also like to briefly mention international space exploration, which is a traditional field of international cooperation.
-In March 2018, the "Second International Space Exploration Forum (ISEF2)" was held in Tokyo, hosted by the Ministry of Education, Culture, Sports, Science and Technology.
+In March 2018, the "Second International Space Exploration Forum (ISEF2)" was held in Tokyo, hosted by MEXT.
 Representatives from 45 countries and international organizations attended and adopted the Tokyo Principles for future international space exploration.
-This conference coincided with the timing when the US government indicated that it would suspend the injection of national funds after fiscal year 2025 for the current International Space Station (orbiting about 400 km above the ground), which began construction in 1998, and also presented a new concept for deep space exploration that aims for Mars in the future via a station orbiting the moon 36,000 km from Earth.
+This conference coincided with the timing when the US government indicated that it would stop investing national funds after fiscal year 2025 in the current International Space Station (orbiting about 400 km above the ground), which began construction in 1998, and also presented a new concept for deep space exploration that would aim for Mars in the future via a station orbiting the moon 36,000 km from Earth.
 Active exchanges of opinions took place among space stakeholders from around the world who gathered for the conference regarding this concept.
-In the future, as discussions move beyond conceptual and technical matters to the specific content of international cooperation, such as the division of labor and responsibilities of each country, it is expected that situations requiring coordination between nations will arise.
+In the future, as discussions move beyond conceptual and technical matters to the specific content of international cooperation, such as the division of roles and responsibilities of each country, it is expected that situations requiring coordination between nations will arise.

 Security

 Finally, I would like to address security.
-The National Defense Program Guidelines compiled at the end of last year mention the necessity for Japan to acquire and maintain a strategic advantage in space.
-Precisely because it is difficult to know what is happening in space from the outside, we must prevent things like kicking each other under the table from occurring.
-To deter such activities in space, it is first important to firmly grasp what is happening in space ourselves, and Space Situational Awareness (SSA) capabilities are essential for that purpose.
-International cooperation will be indispensable for monitoring the vast expanse of space.
+The National Defense Program Guidelines compiled at the end of last year mention the need for Japan to acquire and maintain a strategic advantage in space.
+Precisely because space is a place where it is difficult to know what is happening from the outside, we must prevent things like kicking each other under the table from occurring.
+In order to deter such activities in space, it is first important to firmly grasp what is happening in space ourselves, and for that purpose, Space Situational Awareness (SSA) capabilities are essential.
+And to monitor the vastness of space, international cooperation will be indispensable.

 In Conclusion

 In this article, I have introduced the points of contact between diplomacy and fields such as UN diplomacy, civil use, exploration, and security.
-In order for space to function as a platform that provides socio-economic development and safe, secure lives for people in Japan and around the world, it will be necessary to further strengthen international cooperation regarding space in the future.
+However, in order for space to function as a platform that provides socio-economic development and a safe and secure life for people in Japan and around the world, it will be necessary to further strengthen international cooperation regarding space in the future.

-I served as the Director of the Space Policy Division (and concurrently Director of the Cyber Policy Division) of the Ministry of Foreign Affairs for one year starting from the summer before last, although it was a short period.
-During this time, I received various guidance from Professor Setsuko Aoki (Member of the Space Policy Committee, an advisory committee to the Prime Minister, and Deputy Director of the Center for Space Law established with JAXA within Keio University), and I was somehow able to serve my term.
-Also, from Professor Emeritus Taizo Yakushiji, who was my supervising professor in the political science seminar, I was asked the question "Is there a Space Policy Division in the Ministry of Foreign Affairs?" as soon as we met at a subcommittee of the Space Policy Committee.
-Later, I was able to hear directly from member of the House of Representatives Katsuyuki Kawai (Special Advisor for Foreign Affairs to the President of the LDP) about the story behind the establishment of the Space Policy Division in the Ministry of Foreign Affairs, which he worked hard on during his time as Parliamentary Vice-Minister for Foreign Affairs.
+I served as the Director of the Space Policy Division (and concurrently Director of the Cyber Policy Division) of the Ministry of Foreign Affairs for a short period of one year starting from the summer before last.
+During this time, I received various guidance from Professor Setsuko Aoki (member of the Space Policy Committee, an advisory committee to the Prime Minister, and Deputy Director of the Center for Space Law established with JAXA within Keio University), which allowed me to somehow fulfill my duties despite the short period.
+Also, from Professor Emeritus Taizo Yakushiji, who was my supervising professor in the political science seminar, I was asked "Is there a Space Policy Division in the Ministry of Foreign Affairs?" as the first thing he said when we met at a subcommittee of the Space Policy Committee.
+Later, I was able to hear directly from House of Representatives member Katsuyuki Kawai (Special Advisor to the President of the LDP for Foreign Affairs) about the story behind the establishment of the Space Policy Division in the Ministry of Foreign Affairs, which he worked hard on during his time as Parliamentary Vice-Minister for Foreign Affairs.
 I sincerely hope that this short essay will serve as an expression of gratitude to all those who have helped me, including these individuals, and as a contribution to further efforts toward space.

 *Affiliations and titles are as of the time of publication of this magazine.